News

 Fellow Lecture: “Reimagining Access: Immersive Media for Transforming Cultural Engagement”

-On Monday, 7 July 2025, Dr. Susanne Thurow (Sydney) will give her Fellow Lecture on the topic “Reimagining Access: Immersive Media for Transforming Cultural Engagement”.
-The lecture will explore the impact of digitalisation on the frameworks of engagement, representation and epistemology within cultural institutions using the example of the experimental installation Victorian Reality.
-The installation combined interactive 3D visualisation and spatial sound with the physical representation of historical objects and was the centrepiece of a research project by the Powerhouse Museum in Sydney and the iCinema Centre at UNSW on new, multi-sensory forms of storytelling in cultural institutions.
+On 7 July 2025, Dr. Susanne Thurow (Sydney) gave her Fellow Lecture on the topic “Reimagining Access: Immersive Media for Transforming Cultural Engagement”.
+The lecture explored the impact of digitalisation on the frameworks of engagement, representation and epistemology within cultural institutions using the example of the experimental installation Victorian Reality.
+The installation combined interactive 3D visualisation and spatial sound with the physical representation of historical objects and was the centrepiece of a research project by the Powerhouse Museum in Sydney and the iCinema Centre at the University of New South Wales on new, multi-sensory forms of storytelling in cultural institutions.

 | Events